 The Rich Brothers are designing their own garden from scratch

 Looking for garden design ideas?
-The Rich Brothers are designing a new garden from scratch at their home in Wales – and you can follow the process step by step
+The Rich Brothers are designing a new garden from scratch at their home in Wales – and you can follow the process step by step, from digging to planting

-Harry and David Rich are often referred to as enfant prodiges of the great outdoors.
-The Rich Brothers garden design enterprise was set up by Harry and David Rich in 2013 following Landscape Architecture studies, and the duo since worked on gardens all over London and abroad, successfully taken part to the Chelsea Flower show and even collaborated with Chanel on a special garden inspired by Coco Chanel.
+Harry and David Rich are often referred to as enfants terribles of the great outdoors.
+The Rich Brothers garden design enterprise was set up by Harry and David Rich in 2013 following landscape architecture studies, and the duo have since worked on gardens all over London and abroad, successfully taken part in the Chelsea Flower show and even collaborated with Chanel on a special garden inspired by Coco Chanel.

 The Rich Brothers design their own garden in Wales

-‘Ty gardd’ (Welsh for garden house) is a new, personal garden project by the Rich Brothers, started in February 2021 at Harry’s own home in Wales.
-‘Ty gardd is a diary of our process that will no doubt become a lifetime of work, and one that we will undertake together,’ the pair shared on Instagram.
+‘Ty Gardd’ (Welsh for garden house) is the Rich Brothers’ personal garden project, started in February 2021 at Harry’s own home in Wales.
+‘Ty Gardd is a diary of our process that will no doubt become a lifetime of work, and one that we will undertake together,’ the pair shared on Instagram.

 The project, the brothers say, will touch upon their ongoing wider research surrounding garden design, including using plant species that can control the environment.
 Documented through an online visual journal, the process will include design, plant and material selection and sustainability in garden design.
 ‘Our first real experience of the garden was in December 2017.
-The sun hid behind the hill nowhere to be seen and the garden fell still.
-Another month and it appears again, casting a beautiful light through the trees and a warmth to the soil,’ the inaugural entry of the brothers’ garden diary reads.
-They poetically list the plants originally in the garden, from a Hamamelis x intermedia Jelena, known as the winter jewel, to an ‘unmanaged but healthy’ Wisteria growing on one side of the house.
+The sun hid behind the hill, nowhere to be seen, and the garden fell still.
+Another month, and it appears again, casting a beautiful light through the trees and a warmth to the soil,’ the inaugural entry of the brothers’ garden diary reads.
+They poetically list the plants originally in the garden, from a Hamamelis x intermedia ‘Jelena’ (witch hazel), known as the winter jewel, to an ‘unmanaged but healthy’ wisteria growing on one side of the house.

-They admit the approach to this project will be relaxed, and the design will evolve during their time experiencing the garden, with procrastination being a ‘key ingredient’.
-The garden design process is purposely slow, the pair says, to allow them to fully understand the place and experience is through the seasons.
+They admit to having a relaxed approach to this project, and the design will evolve during their time experiencing the garden, with procrastination being a ‘key ingredient’.
+The garden design process is purposely slow, the pair say, to allow them to fully understand the place and experience it through the seasons.

-‘We love formality, the strong lines of topiary, pleached trees and stone walls provide the garden with fairness and balance but without its opposite can feel a little too regular,’ they mentioned as they shared the garden’s initial plans.
-‘Cobbled paths diffuse into the lawn, soft undulating landforms and rambling roses spilling out from trees.
+‘We love formality; the strong lines of topiary, pleached trees and stone walls provide the garden with fairness and balance but, without its opposite, can feel a little too regular,’ they mentioned as they shared the garden’s initial plans.
+‘Cobbled paths diffuse into the lawn, soft undulating landforms and rambling roses spill out from trees.
 It’s a garden of conflict but hopefully one that sits well.’ §